Healthy You - Every Day

 Sensitive content warning

 Not every pregnancy has a happy ending.
 Unfortunately, this truth is one Madeline (Maddie) Weiant experienced firsthand after losing her son, Weston.
-Now, almost three years after going through this heartbreaking tragedy, Weiant has found purpose in the pain.
+Now, a few years after going through this heartbreaking tragedy, Weiant has found purpose in the pain as well as a rainbow after the storm.

 “Being open about what I went through helps open the conversation about pregnancy loss,” she says.
 “By sharing my story, maybe I can help another woman who finds herself in my shoes.”